The Green Deal Cardiff

 What if there is damp?

-Cavity Insulation can reduce the amount of heat escaping from your home by up to 35% and can reduce CO2 emissions by up to 3 tonnes per year.
+Cavity Wall Insulation can reduce the amount of heat escaping from your home by up to 35% (70% of the heat lost through the walls) and can reduce CO2 emissions by up to 3 tonnes per year.

 Peace of Mind

-The Government regards cavity wall insulation as the most effective energy savings measure that most people can carry out on their homes and a major contributor to reducing emissions of carbon dioxide, the main greenhouse gas.
+The Government regards cavity wall insulation as "the most effective energy savings measure that most people can carry out on their homes" and a major contributor to reducing carbon emissions.

 The Cavity Insulation Guarantee Agency was established in consultation with the Government's Energy, Environment and Waste Directorate (a division of DETR) to provide householders with an independent, uniform and dependable guarantee covering defects in materials and workmanship.